Data model and storage

 1. Connecting to the database

-In order to establish a connection with the database, our connection function has been defined as follows:
+In order to establish a connection with the database and get a cursor, we defined the function as follows:

 host=DB_CONTAINER_NAME_OR_ADDRESS,